On this page

 }

-• msg — human-readable reason
+• msg is the human-readable reason.

-• type — machine-readable error code
+• type is the machine-readable error code.

 Cause 1: Missing Required Field